 Here at Gordano Property Services Ltd we know you will be aware of the news in the media at the impending agent fee ban to tenants.

 The values that underpin our business relationships are ones of fairness and honesty.
 Agents charging tenants simply for renewing tenancy agreements was never fair nor reasonable and frankly unconscionable.
-However the government’s response by banning all fees out right is an overreaction as referencing fees are reasonable.

 We will not charge for references post tenancy but we shall be open honest in accordance with our business ethics.

-Please let us know if you have any problems which are not the tenant’s responsibility (see tenancy agreement), and obviously any concerns which affect safety, etc. Also, you are obliged to notify us of any planning applications that are made: these need to be brought to the attention of the freeholder/head leassor.
+Please let us know if you have any problems which are not the tenant’s responsibility (see tenancy agreement), and obviously any concerns which affect safety, etc. Also, you are obliged to notify us of any planning applications that are made: these need to be brought to the attention of the freeholder/head lessor.

 Secondly, please ensure that we have an up-to-date list of contact numbers for future reference.
 We want you to know when we are visiting for repairs, inspections, safety testing, etc. Your consent to reference instruction forms our contract with you and your obligation to provide an attended email address & mobile phone number per tenant.